 Most rituals showed in the films are real satanist rituals and weren't altered at all.
 See more »

 In lunch scene, the Priest meets with José María for second time, and calls him by his name.
 However, neither José María nor nobody told him José María's name.
 Last time he spoke about him before (with Mina), he said that he didn't know his name.
 See more »

 Well, it's fundamental. lt inspired me to see the Apocalypse not as an allegory but as an equation.
 Each letter has its own number.
 So, for example...
 Daleth is worth four, and Synn is worth three hundred, so we can...

 Jaime Blanch's, David Pinilla's, Antonio Dechent's and Ignacio Carreño's characters are listed as "Toyota".
 These characters were replaced in later drafts of the scripts as "assailants".
 In the movie, they are called "Limpia Madrid", but credits still call them "Toyota."
+This is because they drive a Toyota car.
 See more »

 Was this review helpful to you?